kubernetes-sigs/kube-scheduler-simulator/simulator/docs/running-simulator.md

 ## Running simulator

+The simulator requires docker installed in your laptop.
-There are multiple ways to run the simulator with web UI.
+We have [docker-compose.yml](../../docker-compose.yml) to run the simulator easily.

 ### Run simulator with Docker